Scioto County, Ohio: Colleges and universities

 The Ohio University Southern Campus was in Scioto County until the early 1980s, when it relocated to Lawrence County (Ironton).
 Shawnee State Community College used the former Ohio University buildings.
 The curriculum and facilities were developed to a full four-year undergraduate program and graduate studies, being established in 1986 as Shawnee State University from the former Scioto County Technical College, Ohio's 13th and newest higher education institution.

 K–12 schools

 Scioto County has ten public school districts, one career technical center, one private school system, one charter school system, and several Christian schools.
 These districts include Bloom-Vernon (South Webster), Clay, Green, Minford, New Boston, Northwest, Notre Dame (Catholic), Portsmouth, Scioto County Career Technical Center (serving both K–12 and post-secondary students), Sciotoville Community School/East HS (charter), Valley, Washington-Nile (Ports.
 West) and Wheelersburg.

 See also Ohio High School Athletic Association and Southern Ohio Conference.

 Libraries

-The Portsmouth Public Library was established as a Carnegie library in 1906.
-It now has four branches and a bookmobile to serve the county as well.
+The Portsmouth Public Library (Ohio) was established as a Carnegie library in 1906.
+It now also has four branches and a bookmobile to serve the county as well.
 The library has branches in Lucasville, New Boston, South Webster and Wheelersburg.